AmpersandTarski/documentation/tutorial/rap2.md

 ## Assignment

-Use RAP3 to make changes to "Hawaii".
+1. Compile the script "Hawaii" in RAP2 and run it.
+The tutor will show you which sequence of clicks will make it work.
+In the remainder of this course you will compile and run your own scripts.
+2. Make some changes to "Hawaii" that you can compile and run.
 Try for instance to register a teacher for each course.
-Be sure to compile your script and demonstrate to each other that your change compiles.
+Demonstrate your changes to your peers.